Babies and Children

 As parents, it is natural to want your child to fulfill their full potential and be everything they can possibly be.
 To do this, their brain and nervous system need to develop optimally.

-We work with two groups of children.
+We work with three groups of children.
 The first are those who have developed normally but due to accident or illness are showing symptoms such as:

 - Ear infections

 - Growing pains

 - Poor coordination

 We work a lot with the children of our adult clients.
 They see the benefits of healthy nervous system for themselves and want the same for their children.
 A common concern we address in this group is how stress is affecting their children.
 Some children are concerned about their performance at school and can lose sleep over exams.
 Moving schools for some children is a big challenge, especially the move from junior to senior schools.
 Other children develop postural problems, sometimes for obvious reasons, other times not.